DestinyVolt/D-D/Others/OnePlayer/artifact.md

 #### Stirring (10,000gp)
 You retain the benefits of the Slumbering stage, and your claws now deal 2d6 slashing damage on a hit. \
 Your size increases to Large, your reach increase by 5, and your speed increases by 5ft. \
+As a bonus action, you can form or unform draconic wings on your back, which grant a flying speed equal to your walking speed. \
 You have resistance to lightning and thunder damage. \
 Your Strength increases by 4, and the maximum score for all your abilities scores is 26.